pgroenbaek/budgie-webcam-applet/README.md

 ```bash
 dpkg-buildpackage -us -uc
 ```

+## Contributing

+Contributions of all kinds are welcome.
+This project uses a pull request workflow with squash merges to keep history clean.

+### How It Works

+- **Pull requests required:** All changes must come through a PR.
+- **Squash merges only:** Each PR is merged as a single commit to `master`.
+- **Conventional commits:** Please use structured commit messages for the squash merge commit, e.g., `feat: add new feature` or `fix: resolve bug in widget`.
+- **PR reviews:** PRs must be reviewed by a maintainer with write access before merging.

+By following this workflow, the project is kept organized and welcoming for all contributors.
+Feel free to open issues, suggest features or submit a PR.

+More details are available in the [contribution guidelines](/CONTRIBUTING.md).

 ## License
 This Budgie panel applet was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).